Guide to Employee Stipends

 Professional development stipends

 Offering a professional development stipend is an excellent way to upskill your workforce in addition to on-the-job training.
-Also called a learning stipend or an education stipend, this benefit allows you to reimburse your employees for various educational expenses, including online courses, tuition fees, textbooks, and more.
+Also called a learning stipend or an education stipend, this benefit allows you to give your employees support for various educational expenses, including online courses, tuition fees, textbooks, and more.

 This is a great way to show your employees you care about their career growth.
 Investing in your workers’ career development can also attract and retain employees who want to further their skills in a particular field.

-With a professional development stipend, you can reimburse employees for expenses like:
+With a professional development stipend, your employees can use their money for expenses like:

 • Conferences